aurelia/binding/doc/article/en-US/binding-basics.md

     <input type="text" value.from-view="middleName">

     <a class="external-link" href.bind="profile.blogUrl">Blog</a>
-    <a class="external-link" href.one-way="profile.twitterUrl">Twitter</a>
+    <a class="external-link" href.to-view="profile.twitterUrl">Twitter</a>
     <a class="external-link" href.one-time="profile.linkedInUrl">LinkedIn</a>
   </source-code>
 </code-listing>

 The first input uses the `bind` command which will automatically create `two-way` bindings for input value attribute bindings.
 The second and third input uses the `two-way` / `from-view` commands which explicitly set the binding modes.
 For the first and second inputs, their value will be updated whenever the bound view-model `firstName` / `lastName` properties are updated, and the those properties will also be updated whenever the inputs change.
 For the third input, changes in the bound view-model `middleName` property will not update the input value, however, changes in the input will update the view-model.
-The first anchor element uses the `bind` command which will automatically create a `one-way` binding for anchor href attributes.
-The other two anchor elements use the `one-way` and `one-time` commands to explicitly set the binding's mode.
+The first anchor element uses the `bind` command which will automatically create a `to-view` binding for anchor href attributes.
+The other two anchor elements use the `to-view` and `one-time` commands to explicitly set the binding's mode.

 ## [DOM Events](aurelia-doc://section/3/version/1.0.0)